Large Language Models for Mobility Analysis in Transportation Systems: A Survey on Forecasting Tasks: Background

 \subsection{Large Language Models (LLMs)}

-Recent years have witnessed a significant transformation in the field of NLP, primarily driven by the advent and evolution of LLMs.
-In 2018, the introduction of Bidirectional Encoder Representations from Transformers (BERT) by Devlin et al. \cite{devlin2018bert} marked a significant advancement in pre-training language representations.
+In recent years, there has been a significant transformation in the field of NLP, primarily driven by the advent and evolution of LLMs.
+In 2018, the introduction of Bidirectional Encoder Representations from Transformers (BERT) by Devlin et al. \cite{kenton2019bert} marked a significant advancement in pre-training language representations.
 BERT established a new benchmark for state-of-the-art performance across a multitude of language understanding tasks by leveraging bidirectional training in a novel way.
-The release of GPT-3 in 2020 further expanded these capabilities by introducing and demonstrating the effectiveness of few-shot learning \cite{mann2020language}.
-This provides a guideline on how to further improve LLM performance.
-Besides the models above, many new LLMs, like LLaMA \cite{touvron2023llama} and Mixtral \cite{jiang2023mistral}, are also developed, and applied to specific tasks \cite{yu2023temporal,de2023llm}.
+The release of GPT-3 in 2020 further expanded these capabilities by introducing and demonstrating the effectiveness of few-shot learning \cite{brown2020language}.
+These advancements provide a guideline on how to further improve LLM performance.
+Besides the models above, many new LLMs, like LLaMA \cite{touvron2023llama} and Mixtral \cite{jiang2023mistral}, are also developed, and applied to various tasks \cite{yu2023temporal,de2023llm}.

-LLMs have seen diverse applications across various time series fields, including finance \cite{yu2023temporal}, healthcare \cite{peng2023study,shi2022using}, traffic management \cite{grigorev2024integrating}, and videos \cite{wang2024videoagent}, demonstrating their versatility beyond traditional text-based tasks \cite{jin2024position, mulvey2022applications}.
+LLMs have seen diverse applications across various time series fields, including finance \cite{yu2023temporal}, healthcare \cite{peng2023study,shi2022using}, traffic management \cite{grigorev2024integrating}, and videos \cite{wang2024videoagent,xiong2024search}, demonstrating their versatility beyond traditional text-based tasks \cite{jin2024position, mulvey2022applications}.
+For instance, in the financial domain, researchers have leveraged LLMs to surpass conventional models like ARMA-GARCH by employing techniques such as zero-shot/few-shot inference and instruction-based fine-tuning, highlighting LLMs' capability for enhanced predictive accuracy \cite{yu2023temporal}.
+In healthcare, innovations like GatorTronGPT focus on medical research, including biomedical natural language processing, showcasing the potential of LLMs in processing and interpreting complex medical data \cite{peng2023study}.

 The application of LLMs to traffic problems exemplifies their ability to analyze and forecast time series patterns in mobility and transportation data, further underscoring the transformative impact of LLMs across diverse research areas and practical applications.